 - Have letters affidavits or other documents attached to it

-- Make application for or request a direct grant of public money to be paid to an individual
+Make an application for or request a direct grant of public money to be paid to an individual

 Who may start a petition?

-Anyone can instigate a petition to the Council.
-Follow the corresponding links on the left-hand side menu to start an e-petition or to download a paper petition template.
+Anyone can start a petition to the Council.
+Follow the links on the left-hand side menu to start an e-petition or to download a paper petition template.

 Who can sign a petition?